Discrete trace formulas and holomorphic functional calculus for the adjacency matrix of regular graphs: Introduction

 is the $r$-th coefficient of the expansion $h=\sum_{r=0}^\infty a_{r,1}(h)Y_r$, and $c_r(G)$ is the number of circuits in $G$. \end{introtheorem} Furthermore, we introduce the equivalent classes of prime circuits in $G$ to reformulate our trace formula in Theorem \ref{introdiscretetracecircuit} into a form which resembles perfectly the Selberg's trace formula on hyperbolic surfaces in appearance, see Theorem \ref{Discretetraceformulaprime version} and Remark \ref{rmk:comparison} for more detailed discussion and comparison.

 We discuss several applications of the above theorems.
-First, we derive a formula for the number of walks on a regular graph in terms of the number of non-backtracking walks.
-This leads to a new counting formula for the number of walks on a regular tree.
+First, we derive a formula for the number of walks on a regular graph in terms of the number of non-backtracking walks, see Proposition \ref{numberofwalkonrg}.
+This leads to a new counting formula for the number of walks on a regular tree, see Corollary \ref{numberofwalktree}.
 Next, we study the heat and Schr\"odinger equations on regular graphs.
-We establish explicit formulas for the corresponding fundamental solutions in terms of non-backtracking matrices.
-We further apply the results on heat equations to lattices and obtain a counting formula for the number of walks on lattices.
-At last, we apply our trace formula to logarithm and exponential functions to derive Ihara-Bass theorem for Ihara zeta function, Neumann expansion for Fourier-Laplace transform of spectral measure, and heat trace formula.
+We establish explicit formulas for the corresponding fundamental solutions in terms of non-backtracking matrices, see Proposition \ref{fdsolutionofheat}.
+We further apply the results on heat equations to lattices and obtain a counting formula for the number of walks on lattices, see Proposition \ref{heatkerneloflattice} and Corollary \ref{numberofwalklattice}.
+At last, we apply our trace formula to logarithm and exponential functions to derive Ihara-Bass theorem for Ihara zeta function, see Theorem \ref{iharabasseq}, Neumann expansion for Fourier-Laplace transform of spectral measure, see Theorem \ref{thm:fourierlaplace}, and heat trace formula, see Corollary \ref{heattraceformula}.